amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

     }
     ```

-2. Open the [S3 console](https://s3.console.aws.amazon.com/s3/home?region=us-west-2) and click on the link for the `vodaws-Source` bucket that was created by the Video on Demand on AWS workflow.
+2. Open the S3 console and click on the link for the `{VOD Stack}-source` bucket that was created by the Video on Demand on AWS workflow.
 3. Click on the **Upload** button and use the dialog box to locate and select the `test.json` input metadata file you just created.
 4. Click on the **Upload** button to start the upload.
 5. Go back to the details page for the **Process** Step Function.